Zabolekar/budivelnyk/README.md

 ## Supported Targets

 Supported targets currently are:

-- Linux on x86_64 (Intel syntax)
+- `X86_64_INTEL`: Linux on x86_64 aka AMD64 (Intel syntax).
-- Linux on x86_64 (AT&T syntax)
+- `X86_64_ATT`: Linux on x86_64 aka AMD64 (AT&T syntax).
-- NetBSD on ARM64
-- OpenBSD on ARM64
+- `ARM64`: NetBSD and OpenBSD on ARM64 aka AArch64.
-- Linux on RISCV64
+- `RISCV64`: Linux on 64-bit RISC-V. More precisely, we test it on a RV64GCV machine.
+In theory, the generated asm should run on RV64I without any extensions.
+In practice, we've never checked whether it does.

 ## Requirements